murattishkul/powrio/README.md

-# POwr Take Home Assignment
+# POWr Take Home Assignment

 ### You can access it here https://murattishkul.netlify.com/